-Part of a yearlong series on Torah wisdom about building and builders.
+Part of a year-long Torah series on graceful masculinity and Jewish values.

 וְלֹא-יָכֹל יוֹסֵף לְהִתְאַפֵּק, לְכֹל הַנִּצָּבִים עָלָיו, וַיִּקְרָא, הוֹצִיאוּ כָל-אִישׁ מֵעָלָי; וְלֹא-עָמַד אִישׁ אִתּוֹ, בְּהִתְוַדַּע יוֹסֵף אֶל-אֶחָיו.

 Joseph could no longer control himself before all his attendants, and he cried out, “Have everyone withdraw from me!”
 So there was no one else about when Joseph made himself known to his brothers.
 (Genesis 45:1)

 One of the most dramatic moments in the Genesis narrative is when Joseph reveals himself to his brothers, declaring “I am Joseph.
 Is my father still alive?”
 The medrash explains that it was Judah who brought Joseph to a point where he could hold back no longer and therefore divulges his true identity.
 Rabbi Chiya bar Abba posits that Judah’s speech, although directed at Joseph, is actually constructed to appease Joseph, Benjamin, and the other brothers.